BrokenSource/Pyaket/readme.md

 - ✅ Verified and supported
 - ☑️ Compiled, but untested
-- ✔️ Should work, untested
+- ✔️ Should work (untested)
+- ❌ Impractical (possible)
-- 🚫 Impractical
+- 🚫 Impossible

 ## 📦 Installation